emanuelepaiano/espresso-admin/README.md

-# Espresso-Admin - Work in progress
+# Espresso-Admin - Deprecated

+<p><b>NOTE: this version is obsolete.
+I'm working for Springboot/Angular based version, with microservices and monolithic versions (this will contain Espresso Admin and Espresso Portal in a single package) </b></p>

 <a href="https://github.com/emanuelepaiano/espresso-portal">Espresso PHP Portal</a>'s backend, based on cakephp 3.x
 ![alt tag](https://github.com/emanuelepaiano/espresso-admin/blob/master/screenshots/1.png)